Home

 The Harbaugh School

-Our family can claim a school named after one of its major branches.
+Our family claims a school named after one of its major branches.
 The one-room Harbaugh School was open from 1889 to 1930 in Lower Turkeyfoot Township, Somerset County, PA.
-The schoolhouse was near the old homestead of Civil War veteran David Harbaugh, whose parents, Leonard and Martha (Minerd) Harbaugh, settled in the area in 1837.
+The schoolhouse was near the old homestead of half-brothers Joseph Harbaugh and David Harbaugh, whose parents, Leonard and Martha (Minerd) Harbaugh, settled there in 1837.
 The school site is now owned by the Pennsylvania Game Commission, and the farm by the Clairton Anglers Club.

-The 1st teacher was Alice C. Eyer in 1889, with 34 pupils enrolled but with average attendance of only 15.
+The first teacher was Alice C. Eyer in 1889, with 34 pupils enrolled but with average attendance of only 15.
 Her monthly salary was $23.
-Over the years, some of the other teachers were Garfield Younkin, Grover Nichols, George W. Steyer and Thelma B. Glover.

 1931 U.S. Geological Survey map (with a red dot added) showing the school's precise location, about a mile east of the Fayette/Somerset County border ("Laurel Hill"), and southwest of the town of Scullton (upper right).

-In 1930, the Harbaugh School was closed during the Great Depression, as part of a township-wide consolidation to cut costs and offer better advantages to children.
+In 1930, the school was closed during the Great Depression, as part of a township-wide consolidation to cut costs and offer better advantages to children.
 The students were bused to Confluence Public Schools where they were admitted on a "straight tuition basis."

-We would love to someday find a photograph of the Harbaugh School building.
+We would love to someday find a photograph of the entire Harbaugh School building.

 If you might know where we might find such an image, please contact us via email.

-Much of this text originally was published in our 1997 reunion booklet,
+Some of this text was published in our 1997 reunion booklet, A Sense of Wonder.